basho-labs/the-basho-community/README.md

 We probably won't get too in-depth with the versioning and release cycles.
 For now:

 * A new release of the Riak Community will happen on the first work day of each month (time and resource-permitting)
-* Each new version will be a minor version increase (i.e. "v.0.2" will follow "v.0.1")
+* Each new version will be a minor version increase (i.e. "v0.2" will follow "v0.1")

+**The Riak community is still young.
+It's current version is v0.1**.

 ### Contribution Process

 1. Open a pull request with details on your (or someone else's) contribution.
-Your contribution should be added to the [current release notes](/releases) and should be be a short description of what you're adding with a link to related materials when applicable.
+Your contribution should be added to the [current release notes](/releases) and should be be a short description of what you're adding with a link to related materials when applicable
 2. Someone with commit rights to the repo will close the PR and you and your accomplishment will be added to the forthcoming Riak Community Release
-3. Profit!

 ### Bugs